sshterm/push/README.md

     cn.sshterm.free (SSH Term Free iOS 7.0+)

-## 《Message Push Service Usage Agreement》
+# Message Push Service Usage Agreement

-### I. Service Description
+## I. Service Overview

-1. This message push service is based on Apple APNS and is a decentralized service without server hosting.
+1. This message push service is built upon Apple's APNs (Apple Push Notification service), employing a decentralized service model without the need for server hosting.

-2. The content of the push message only includes: title, subtitle, and body.
+2. The content of push messages is restricted to title, subtitle, and body.

-### II.
+## II.
+Service Purpose
+1. The primary objective of this service is to facilitate server status monitoring.
+It is important to note that the APP does not process or retain any records of push messages.
+Due to iOS's notification mechanism, messages may disappear after being viewed or upon device restart.

+## III.
 Push Token

-1. You will obtain a unique push token assigned by Apple, which must be kept confidential and not disclosed to others, otherwise it may lead to abuse of the push.
+1. You will receive a unique push token assigned by Apple.
+It is crucial to keep this token confidential and not share it with others to avoid the risk of push message abuse.

-### III.
-Node - related
+## IV.
+Node Information

-1. The push message can be sent to the official nodes push.sshterm.cn or push.ssh2.app, and you can choose at your own discretion.
+1. You may choose between the official nodes: push.sshterm.cn or push.ssh2.app, based on your requirements.

-2. The push node code is 100% open - source.
-Since the push key is not provided to you, the message needs to be forwarded to Apple APNS through the node.
+2. The push node code is open-source.
+As the push key is not provided to you, messages need to be forwarded to Apple APNs via these nodes.

-3. The node may impose restrictions on requests, such as frequency limits, message length limits, etc.
+3. Nodes implement restriction measures on requests, such as frequency limits and message length limits.

-### IV.
-Privacy Protection
+## V. Privacy Protection
+1. Since you are responsible for sending push messages, it is strictly forbidden to include any sensitive information.

-1. The push message will not be stored, recorded or monitored.
+2. Due to the decentralized nature of the service, push messages are not stored, recorded, or monitored.

-If you do not agree with the contents of this agreement, you will not be able to enable this message push service.
-Once you start using this service, it means that you agree to all the terms of this agreement.

-### Please note:
+3. This service does not collect any personal information from you and will not send you any advertising content.
+4. If you have concerns about privacy and security, please discontinue using this service.

+## VI.
+Important Notes
-1. Although there is no emphasis on legal issues at present, in actual applications, it is still recommended to ensure that the agreement conforms to the basic legal compliance framework.
+1. Although this agreement does not emphasize legal issues, it is recommended to ensure compliance with basic legal and regulatory frameworks in practical applications.

-2. If there are updates or other changes in the service, it may be necessary to re - examine the terms of the agreement.
+2. If there are updates or changes to the service, it may be necessary to re-evaluate the agreement terms.
+3. The current service is free of charge, but there is a possibility of charging or terminating the service in the future.
+4. The final interpretation right of these agreement terms belongs to the author.